North Vietnam national football team

-The Democratic Republic of Vietnam national football team (Đội tuyển bóng đá quốc gia Việt Nam Dân chủ Cộng hòa) was the national team of the Democratic Republic of Vietnam (commonly known as North Vietnam) from 1954 to 1976.
-It existed side by side with a separate South Vietnam team, which represented the French-controlled southern portion of Vietnam.
+The Democratic Republic of Vietnam national football team (Đội tuyển bóng đá quốc gia Việt Nam Dân chủ Cộng hòa) was the national team of the communist-controlled Democratic Republic of Vietnam (known as "North Vietnam") from 1956 to 1975.

+It existed side by side with a separate South Vietnam team, which already appeared in 1949 before the country's division and represented the capitalist-oriented southern portion of Vietnam.
 Unlike South Vietnam (which was a member of both FIFA and the Asian Football Confederation), North Vietnam's lack of diplomatic recognition on the part of many other states prevented it from ever joining either FIFA or the AFC.
 Due to its lack of membership in major football bodies, North Vietnam never participated in qualification for the FIFA World Cup or the AFC Asian Cup (unlike its southern counterpart, which participated in both).
-Because of North Vietnam's international isolation, its national team mostly played against other Communist and Communist-sympathizing countries during its relatively brief existence.
+Because of North Vietnam's international isolation, its national team mostly played against other Communist and Communist-sympathizing countries during its relatively short-lived existence.

-The North Vietnam football team ceased to exist with the unification of North and South Vietnam into the newly-created Socialist Republic of Vietnam in 1976, after the end of the Vietnam War.
+The North Vietnam football team played its last game in 1970 and ceased to exist with the unification of North and South Vietnam in 1975 (officially in 1976), when the Vietnam War ended.
 Even though the North emerged victorious in the war, the current Vietnam national football team is considered a successor to the South Vietnam team (not the North Vietnam team), since unified Vietnam inherited South Vietnam's membership of FIFA and the AFC.

 History

-North Vietnam's first international match was against China in 1956.
-North Vietnam's head coach, Truong Tan Buu, played a 3-2-5 (WM) formation but the game ended in a 3-5 defeat.
-The team recorded their first victory in 1960 with a 3-1 win against Mongolia.
+Although "North Vietnamese" government was proclaimed in 1945, their first international match was against China in 1956, two years after Vietnam was divided and their existence was recognized.
+Their head coach, Trương Tấn Bửu, played a 3-2-5 (WM) formation but the game ended in a 3–5 defeat.
+The team recorded their first victory in 1960 with a 3–1 win against Mongolia.

-Since the North Vietnam football team was not recognized by international federations such as FIFA, the AFC, or the International Olympic Committee, the only international competition it ever took part in was the football tournament of the Games of the New Emerging Forces (GANEFO), whose organizing body was friendlier toward the Democratic Republic of Vietnam.
+Since North Vietnam was not a member of international federations such as FIFA, the AFC, or the International Olympic Committee, its football team participated in very few international competitions.
+Their most notorious international participations were in the football tournament of the Games of the New Emerging Forces (GANEFO).
 North Vietnam proved to be a relatively strong side in the GANEFO competition, finishing fourth in the 1963 edition and third in the 1966 edition.
-It also earned third place in the football-only GANEFO event that took place in 1965.
+They also earned third place in the football-only GANEFO event that took place in 1965.

-Immediately after Vietnamese reunification in 1976, both the North and South Vietnam teams ceased to exist.
-The now unified Socialist Republic of Vietnam inherited former South Vietnam's place in FIFA and the AFC, but Vietnam would not field an international football team again until the 1990s.
+After Vietnamese reunification, both North and South Vietnamese teams were superseded by the Vietnam national football team, which represents the unified Socialist Republic of Vietnam.
+With unified Vietnam having taken over South Vietnam's membership of FIFA and the AFC, its historical football record is nominally merged with that of South Vietnam, while North Vietnam is treated as a separate team.